 Totaling the damages in a wrongful death lawsuit may also require the testimony of expert witnesses.
 Such witnesses may include medical professionals who can attest to the severity of the decedent’s final illness or injury and pain and suffering.
 Witnesses may also include financial experts who can establish the decedent’s potential lifetime earnings through work and other sources of income.

 Wrongful death lawsuits can quickly grow in complexity, and it’s important to retain the services of an experienced Florida wrongful death attorney to ensure that you don’t overlook possible avenues of compensation.
 At SteinLaw, our primary goal is to maximize our client’s recovery.
 We know that it’s impossible to assign a dollar value to a human life, but we also recognize that compensation can make a difficult situation much easier to manage.
-Reach out to our team for a free consultation in Florida.
+Contact Florida Wrongful Death attorneys at SteinLaw for a free consultation in Florida.
+Attorney Stein offers a free case review, which you can schedule by calling 877-783-4652 or click here to text 844-STEIN.99.